tgodzik/metals/docs/build-tools/new-build-tool.md

 - `-Xlint`: these warnings are helpful in the editor even if you don't have them enabled in your main build.
 Consult `scalac -Xlint:help` for a full list of available warnings.
-- `-Xfatal-warnings`: disable this setting even if you have it enabled in your main build.
-Fatal warnings prevent code navigation from working when there are warnings like 'unused import'.

 ## Bloop build server